Wingfield railway station

 Wingfield railway station served a rural area of Derbyshire, England between 1840 and 1967.
+Starting in 2019 the building was restored to how it looked in 1840, and now operates as a tea room, shop, and heritage centre, with views of the Midland mainline.

 History

-It was built by the North Midland Railway (NMR) on its line between Derby and Leeds, close to the road between South Wingfield and Oakerthorpe.
-The station closed in 1967 and the buildings, by Francis Thompson, still stand but are in derelict condition.
-The line is still in use as part of the Midland Main Line.
-Thompson designed 13 stations on the NMR, of which Wingfield is the only one to survive as-built.
+It was built in 1836-40 by the North Midland Railway (NMR) on its line between Derby and Leeds, close to the road between South Wingfield and Oakerthorpe.
+The station closed in 1967 and the buildings, by Francis Thompson, still stand, but had become derelict until restoration work, funded by a National Lottery grant, began in 2019, with completion announced in October 2023.

+The line adjacent to the station is still in use as part of the Midland Main Line.
+Thompson designed thirteen stations for the NMR, of which Wingfield is the only one to survive as-built.